kreutz-lab/RTF/README.md

 ```

-To generates a dynamic 2D plot based on the RTF parameters for multiple time
+To generates an interactive UMAP plot based on the RTF parameters for
-series, where each point corresponds to a single time series,
+multiple time series plotInteractiveUMAP() can be used, where each point
-the plotInteractive2DPlot can be used.
+corresponds to a single time series.
-By hovering over a point the corresponding time-resolved behavior is
+By hovering over a point the corresponding time-resolved behavior is displayed
-displayed in an additional smaller subplot.
+in an additional smaller subplot.
 ```
 data(almaden)
 timeSeries <- almaden # first column needs to be "time"